What is scoliosis?

 - Syndromic scoliosis which is caused by a primary disease or genetic condition.
-Examples include spinabifida, connective tissue disease such as Marfan syndrome, and genetic conditions such as dwarfism.
+Examples include spinabifida, connective tissue disease such as Marfan’s syndrome, and genetic conditions such as dwarfism.

 - Neuromuscular scoliosis is caused by primary conditions such as cerebral palsy or traumatic spinal cord injury.

+Symptoms vary depending on the severity and location of the spinal curve.
 Patients with mild cases of scoliosis have no symptoms apart from the irregularity of their appearance.
-If the curve of the spine worsens, however, and the spine twists, patients may experience:

 A worsening spinal curve also presents daily physical challenges.
 The patient with scoliosis may suffer back pain when they sit or stand for a period of time.
 Range of motion may become affected, and quality of life may degrade.